Meisenheimer/COMP5434-Big-Data-Computing/code/Task 1/Readme.md

 Hints:

 - Note that the training data may be dirty
-- You may consider the following process: exploration(preliminary analysis such as visualization), data processing(data cleaning, feature extraction and feature scaling), 建模调参并对比模型Macro-F1表现（结果部分输出并可视化）, insights and actions based on the results
+- Consider the following process: exploration (preliminary analysis such as visualization), data processing (data cleaning, feature extraction and feature scaling), modeling, tuning, comparing Macro-F1 (results visualization), insights based on the results

-本数据集中需要关注的影响Macro-F1表现的因素：
+Some factors that need to be focused：

-- **label类别不平衡**
+- Label category imbalance
-- 特征的预测能力，除了独热编码，是否有必要构造新特征，计算重要特征，剔除相关度低和低贡献特征
+- Is it necessary to construct new features, calculate important features, and eliminate low correlation and low contribution features for the predictive ability of features, in addition to single hot encoding
-- 模型选择与复杂度，参数调优
+- Model selection and complexity, parameter tuning
-- 如果训练集（7093 样本）和测试集（2907 样本）的特征分布或类别比例差异较大，模型在测试集上的 Macro-F1 会下降
+- If there is a significant difference in the feature distribution or category ratio between the training set (7093 samples) and the test set (2907 samples), the Macro-F1 of the model on the test set will decreas
-- 样本数量与多样性，检查特征组合的覆盖率？
+- Sample size and diversity, check the coverage of feature combinations?

 Sample Submission: sample_submission.csv